Let me show you where to stop on a San Francisco to Los Angeles road trip – I’ve done the route twice!

-My San Francisco to Los Angeles road trip is still one of my absolute favourite I’ve ever done.
+The San Francisco to Los Angeles drive is still one of my absolute favourite I’ve ever done.
 In fact, it’s so good I’ve done the Pacific Coast Highway road trip twice.
 Wouldn’t mind going again tbh.

 The San Francisco to Los Angeles drive is well known as one of the prettiest and most scenic routes in the world, never mind America.